acumenbrands/alchemist/README.md

 #### Transfer

 The transfer ritual is the most basic form of conveying data.
-It takes the result of a given method on your source objects and passes it to a method or field assignment on your result object with optional translation.
+It takes the value of a given method on your source objects and passes it to a method or field assignment on your result object with optional translation.
 It has an optional second field argument and optional block to mutate the data in-route to the result.

 ````ruby
 Alchemist::RecipeBook.write User, Admin do